2014–15 Holy Cross Crusaders women's basketball team

 The 2014–15 Holy Cross Crusaders women's basketball team represented the College of the Holy Cross during the 2014–15 NCAA Division I women's basketball season.
-The Crusaders, led by thirtieth year head coach Bill Gibbons, played their home games at the Hart Center and were members of the Patriot League.
-They finished the season 15–17, 11–7 in Patriot League play to finish third place.
-They lost in the quarterfinals of the Patriot League women's tournament where they lost to Lehigh.
+The Crusaders, led by thirty-year head coach Bill Gibbons, played their home games at the Hart Center and were members of the Patriot League.
+They finished the season 15–17, with an 11–7 record in Patriot League play to finish in third place.
+They lost in the quarterfinals of the Patriot League women's tournament, where Lehigh defeated them.